lmirsadeghi/EARN/ReadMe.txt

 For ensemble learning machine: cd [directory] python all_gene_classification.py -cvr 100

-ï	Finally, two output files will be created for each of the machines.
+‚Ä¢	Finally, two output files will be created for each of the machines.

-One of the files named ìÖ_predictions_trainî (.csv) assigns a new label to train data and predicts a score for each gene.
+One of the files named ‚Äú‚Ä¶_predictions_train‚Äù (.csv) assigns a new label to train data and predicts a score for each gene.
-In the next file named ìÖ_predictions_testî (.csv), the test data is labeled and the scores for the genes are predicted.
+In the next file named ‚Äú‚Ä¶_predictions_test‚Äù (.csv), the test data is labeled and the scores for the genes are predicted.
 In this way, genes are prioritized according to their importance in the occurrence of cancer.

 References:
-[1]	N. Wagle et al., ìThe Metastatic Breast Cancer (MBC) project: Accelerating translational research through direct patient engagement.î American Society of Clinical Oncology, 2017.
+[1]	N. Wagle et al., ‚ÄúThe Metastatic Breast Cancer (MBC) project: Accelerating translational research through direct patient engagement.‚Äù American Society of Clinical Oncology, 2017.
-[2]	E. Cerami et al., ìThe cBio cancer genomics portal: an open platform for exploring multidimensional cancer genomics data.î AACR, 2012.
+[2]	E. Cerami et al., ‚ÄúThe cBio cancer genomics portal: an open platform for exploring multidimensional cancer genomics data.‚Äù AACR, 2012.
-[3]	J. Gao et al., ìIntegrative analysis of complex cancer genomics and clinical profiles using the cBioPortal,î Sci.
+[3]	J. Gao et al., ‚ÄúIntegrative analysis of complex cancer genomics and clinical profiles using the cBioPortal,‚Äù Sci.
 Signal., vol. 6, no. 269, pp. pl1-pl1, 2013.
-[4]	M. S. Lawrence et al., ìMutational heterogeneity in cancer and the search for new cancer-associated genes,î Nature, vol. 499, no. 7457, pp. 214ñ218, 2013.
+[4]	M. S. Lawrence et al., ‚ÄúMutational heterogeneity in cancer and the search for new cancer-associated genes,‚Äù Nature, vol. 499, no. 7457, pp. 214‚Äì218, 2013.
-[5]	D. Tamborero, A. Gonzalez-Perez, and N. Lopez-Bigas, ìOncodriveCLUST: exploiting the positional clustering of somatic mutations to identify cancer genes,î Bioinformatics, vol. 29, no. 18, pp. 2238ñ2244, 2013.
+[5]	D. Tamborero, A. Gonzalez-Perez, and N. Lopez-Bigas, ‚ÄúOncodriveCLUST: exploiting the positional clustering of somatic mutations to identify cancer genes,‚Äù Bioinformatics, vol. 29, no. 18, pp. 2238‚Äì2244, 2013.
-[6]	A. Gonzalez-Perez and N. Lopez-Bigas, ìFunctional impact bias reveals cancer drivers,î Nucleic Acids Res., vol. 40, no. 21, pp. e169ñe169, 2012.
+[6]	A. Gonzalez-Perez and N. Lopez-Bigas, ‚ÄúFunctional impact bias reveals cancer drivers,‚Äù Nucleic Acids Res., vol. 40, no. 21, pp. e169‚Äìe169, 2012.
-[7]	E. Cerami, E. Demir, N. Schultz, B. S. Taylor, and C. Sander, ìAutomated network analysis identifies core pathways in glioblastoma,î PLoS One, vol. 5, no. 2, p. e8918, 2010.
+[7]	E. Cerami, E. Demir, N. Schultz, B. S. Taylor, and C. Sander, ‚ÄúAutomated network analysis identifies core pathways in glioblastoma,‚Äù PLoS One, vol. 5, no. 2, p. e8918, 2010.
-[8]	L. Rokach, ìEnsemble-based classifiers,î Artif.
+[8]	L. Rokach, ‚ÄúEnsemble-based classifiers,‚Äù Artif.
 Intell.
-Rev., vol. 33, no. 1ñ2, pp. 1ñ39, 2010.
+Rev., vol. 33, no. 1‚Äì2, pp. 1‚Äì39, 2010.
-[9]	C. Cortes and V. Vapnik, ìSupport-vector networks,î Mach.
-Learn., vol. 20, no. 3, pp. 273ñ297, 1995.
+[9]	C. Cortes and V. Vapnik, ‚ÄúSupport-vector networks,‚Äù Mach.
+Learn., vol. 20, no. 3, pp. 273‚Äì297, 1995.
-[10]	F. Rosenblatt, ìThe perceptron: a probabilistic model for information storage and organization in the brain.,î Psychol.
+[10]	F. Rosenblatt, ‚ÄúThe perceptron: a probabilistic model for information storage and organization in the brain.,‚Äù Psychol.
 Rev., vol. 65, no. 6, p.
 386, 1958.
-[11]	J. Schmidhuber, ìDeep learning in neural networks: An overview,î Neural networks, vol. 61, pp. 85ñ117, 2015.
+[11]	J. Schmidhuber, ‚ÄúDeep learning in neural networks: An overview,‚Äù Neural networks, vol. 61, pp. 85‚Äì117, 2015.
-[12]	T. K. Ho, ìRandom decision forests,î in Document Analysis and Recognition, 1995., Proceedings of the Third International Conference on, 1995, vol. 1, pp. 278ñ282.
+[12]	T. K. Ho, ‚ÄúRandom decision forests,‚Äù in Document Analysis and Recognition, 1995., Proceedings of the Third International Conference on, 1995, vol. 1, pp. 278‚Äì282.
-[13]	R. Polikar, ìEnsemble based systems in decision making,î Circuits Syst.
+[13]	R. Polikar, ‚ÄúEnsemble based systems in decision making,‚Äù Circuits Syst.
 Mag.
-IEEE, vol. 6, no. 3, pp. 21ñ45, 2006.
+IEEE, vol. 6, no. 3, pp. 21‚Äì45, 2006.